 <x></x> and a self-closing tag

 <x/> is not semantically significant, so the DOM does not represent that information.
+The lower-level SAX-parser API which many XHTML parsers are based on does not expose this distinction either.

 Therefore you cannot just use a parser to solve the problem in the question.
 (At least not a standard DOM parser - there may be some XHTML parsers available that do expose this, but none of the answers provide any examples.)